nilmadhab0504/Javascript/Objects.md

 ```

-### JavaScript Objects are mutble, they are addresed by reference not by value
+### JavaScript Objects are mutable, they are addresed by reference not by value

 ```html
 const person = {